 In some ways, the series as a whole is a mess, and that’s not talking about the aggressive retconning business the author has tacked on on Twitter in the years after publishing it.
 But I still enjoy revisiting the feeling I got when I read the books, and that’s really all that matters.

 And then, of course, there is fanfiction.
-I have not added all the Harry Potter fanfiction I’ve read to this site, but I’ve added notable ones, and over time I’ll list them here.
+I have not added all the Harry Potter fanfiction I’ve read to this site, but I’ve added notable ones, and you can find them here.